Sivis supports training

 Study modules and peer learning groups form a significant part of Sivis Study Centre’s activities.
 Learning activities supported by the study centre are categorised as adult education, and they are regulated by the Acts on Liberal Adult Education and Vocational Adult Education.

 - Peer learning groups

 A study module is the basic unit of teaching and learning.
 It covers e.g. a course on a certain topic.
 Sivis supports modules organised by its member organisations both pedagogically and financially.

 In order to have their study modules included in the centre’s programme, organisers have to be able to guarantee their high quality.
 The educational coordinators at the study centre can assist organisations in developing their modules.
 The study module can cover any topic that is important to the organisation in question.

-Sivis Study Centre offers two web-based learning environments, Moodle and Optima, for its member organisations for educational purposes.
-These environments enable training that can be accessed regardless of time and place.
+Sivis Study Centre offers a web-based learning environment, Itslearning, for its member organisations for educational purposes.
+This environment enables training that can be accessed regardless of time and place.

 Learning groups are an ideal way to foster communality, share skills, explore various issues and learn new things.
 The topics taken up by peer learning groups vary widely because their themes stem from organisational needs at the grassroots level.